takuto-okuno-riken/mtess/README.md

 <div align="center">
 <img src="data/demo3.jpg">
 </div>
-As you see in this result, PCVAR group surrogate data (cell number 7,8) shows higher MTESS than sample rs-fMRI data (cell number 1-6).
+As you see in this result, VAR group surrogate data (cell number 7,8) shows higher MTESS than sample rs-fMRI data (cell number 1-6).
 Because downloaded data generating model (GSDGM) is created by large HCP data (N=410) and so it can generate group representative (standard) human brain dynamics.
 Generated group surrogate data will be the representative and centroid of the group of original rs-fMRI time-series data.